Information Today, Inc. Corporate Site KMWorld CRM Media Streaming Media Faulkner Speech Technology Unisphere/DBTA

 Stay offers 1,000 curated travel guides for 150 national and international destinations, including Abu Dhabi, United Arab Emirates; Brussels; Mexico City; New Orleans; St. Louis; and Zagreb, Croatia.
 The guides are created by local experts who weigh in on where to find the best restaurants, free Wi-Fi hotspots, nightlife, famous attractions, and more.
 With the mobile app, users can build their own travel guides, collaborate with family and friends, add places as they travel, as well as access the curated guides.
 Maps and personalized guides can be downloaded for use offline so users won’t incur mobile charges.

-Brandi Scardilli is the editor of NewsBreaks and Information Today.
+Brandi Scardilli is the editor of Information Today and its online component, ITI NewsBreaks.

 Email Brandi Scardilli